Beautification

 The annual Spring Plant Exchange / Plant Swap takes place on the Saturday before Mother’s Day.
 Gardening enthusiasts can obtain new plants at no cost, while being able to share any extras they may have of their own from dividing their own plants!
 Lots of information is shared between participants throughout the busy morning.
 Noxious Weed information is now shared each year.
 Watch for more information!

-Stettler Orchard & Community Gardens
+Stettler Community Gardens

 Want to be a volunteer supervisor for a garden?
 Leave your contact info at the Stettler Recreation Centre!